rzrasel/Rz-Rasel-Flutter-Video-Tutorial-One/README.md

 # Rz Rasel - Flutter Tutorial
-This tutorial we show how to make Search Bar Search Using Search Delegate
+This tutorial we show how to make Plant Shop UI Design

 [Link](https://youtu.be/jLyL4ywiVns)